 Is reinstatement cheaper than applying for a new MC?

-Reinstatement cost breakdown: FMCSA reinstatement fee ($300-$575 by authority type) + cure cost (insurance recertification, fresh BOC-3, MCS-150 update, or Safety Action Plan).
+Reinstatement cost breakdown: $80 FMCSA reinstatement fee (49 CFR §360.3T(f)(52), the same flat fee for MC, MX, MC-B, and FF authority) + cure cost (insurance recertification, fresh BOC-3, MCS-150 update, or Safety Action Plan).
 Total $400-$1,500 typical.

-Fresh MC application breakdown: FMCSA filing fee ($300) + new BOC-3 ($75) + first-year insurance ($1,500-$3,000) + UCR registration ($30-$150) + 21-day protest window.
-Total $1,500-$4,000 first year and 25-30 days end-to-end.
+Fresh MC application breakdown: FMCSA OP-1 filing fee ($300) + new BOC-3 ($75) + first-year insurance ($1,500-$3,000) + UCR registration ($30-$150) + FMCSA processing (the agency lists 20-25 business days for new applicants, including a 10-day protest window).
+Total $1,500-$4,000 first year and roughly 4-6 weeks end-to-end.

 Beyond cost, reinstatement preserves: the carrier's safety record (good or bad), audit history, existing broker relationships, insurance loss history, and authority registration date.
 Fresh authority drops all of those.